cosmicwanderer7/mkgit/README.md

 1. Set Github Personal Access Token when prompted and the script will handle everything on its own.

     ```
-    Replace your token at $token only if not promted
+    Replace your token at $token only if not prompted
     ```

 Feel free to fork this repository, make any changes, and suggest improvements.
 Your contributions are welcome!